-Angelina Jolie And Brad Pitt: Latest News Says Their Kids Eat Bugs — Safe?
+Angelina Jolie And Brad Pitt: Sources Say Their Kids Eat Bugs, But Is It Safe?

 Is It Safe?

-Angelina Jolie And Brad Pitt’s latest news says their kids love to eat bugs.
+Angelina Jolie says her kids love to eat bugs.
 But, is it safe?
 According to a report by the U.N.
-Food and Agriculture Organization, there are eight kinds of bugs which are most-eaten around the world and considered safe.
-These bugs include Beetles, Bees/Wasps, Butterflies/Moths, Grasshoppers/Crickets/Locusts, Flies/Mosquitoes, Water Boatmen/Backswimmers, Stinkbugs and Ants.
+Food and Agriculture Organization, there are eight kinds of bugs that are most-eaten around the world and considered safe.
+These bugs include beetles, bees/wasps, butterflies/moths, grasshoppers/crickets/locusts, flies/mosquitoes, water boatmen/backswimmers, stinkbugs, and ants.

 But, What About Spiders And Scorpions?

-Angelina Jolie and Brad Pitt’s latest news says their kids are seen eating spiders and scorpions.
+Angelina Jolie and Brad Pitt’s kids are reportedly seen eating spiders and scorpions.
 Taxonomically speaking, spiders and scorpions are not insects.
-Four out of eight Americans are willing to try scorpions, which are perfectly safe to eat in its cooked form.
-The poison goes while cooking.
+Four out of eight Americans are willing to try scorpions, which are perfectly safe to eat in their cooked form.
+The poison goes away while cooking.
 To be extra safe, you can chop off the stinger.
-According to the FAO report, Cambodian Spiders are considered a delicacy.
+According to the FAO report, Cambodian spiders are considered a delicacy.
 However, there is concern that these bugs might go extinct.
 Vendors accuse farmers of burning forests for a sharp decline in the number.